Origami Poems Project Logo

 Diane Elayne Dees

-Diane Elayne Dees 2019 Diane Elayne Dees lives is the author of the chapbooks, Coronary Truth (Kelsay Books), The Last Time I Saw You (Finishing Line Press), and The Wild Parrots of Marigny (Querencia Press).
+Diane Elayne Dees 2019 Diane Elayne Dees is the author of the chapbooks, Coronary Truth (Kelsay Books), The Last Time I Saw You (Finishing Line Press), and The Wild Parrots of Marigny (Querencia Press).
 Diane, who lives in Covington, Louisiana, also publishes Women Who Serve, a blog that delivers news and commentary on women’s professional tennis throughout the world.
 Her author blog is Diane Elayne Dees: Poet and Writer-at-Large.

 Diane's microchaps & selected poems are available below.
 Download the single-page PDF by clicking the title.